codepath/android_guides/Consuming-APIs-with-Retrofit.md

 ## Troubleshooting

-Retrofit and OkHttp can be hard to troubleshoot.
+Retrofit and OkHttp can be hard to troubleshoot when trying to step through the various layers of abstraction in the libraries.
 Facebook's [Stetho](http://facebook.github.io/stetho/) project enables you to use Chrome to inspect all network traffic.

 <img src="http://facebook.github.io/stetho/static/images/inspector-network.png"/>